vesvalo/paysuper-payment-form/README.md

 |   | PaySuper Service Architecture
 :---: | :---
 ✨ | **Checkout integration.** [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) is designed to integrate a Checkout Form on a merchant's website or a game client.
-💵 | **Frontend for a payment form.** [PaySuper Checkout Form](https://github.com/paysuper/paysuper-payment-form) is a frontend for a single-page application with a payment form.
+💵 | **Frontend for a payment form.** [PaySuper Payment Form](https://github.com/paysuper/paysuper-payment-form) is a frontend for a single-page application with a payment form.
 📊 | **Frontend for a merchant.** [PaySuper Dashboard](https://github.com/paysuper/paysuper-dashboard) is the BFF server and frontend to interact with all PaySuper related features for merchants.
-🔧 | **Billing API Backend.** [PaySuper Checkout](https://github.com/paysuper/paysuper-checkout) is a REST API backend for [PaySuper Checkout Form](https://github.com/paysuper/paysuper-payment-form) and a billing processing such as purchase receipts and others.
+🔧 | **Payment Form API Backend.** [PaySuper Checkout](https://github.com/paysuper/paysuper-checkout) is a REST API backend for [PaySuper Payment Form](https://github.com/paysuper/paysuper-payment-form) and a billing processing such as purchase receipts and others.
 Public API methods are documented in the [API Reference](https://docs.pay.super.com/api).
-🔧 | **Management API Backend.** [PaySuper Management API](https://github.com/paysuper/paysuper-management-api) is a REST API backend for [PaySuper Dashboard](https://github.com/paysuper/paysuper-dashboard) and other management API methods.
+🔧 | **Billing API Backend.** [PaySuper Management API](https://github.com/paysuper/paysuper-management-api) is a REST API backend for [PaySuper Dashboard](https://github.com/paysuper/paysuper-dashboard) and other management API methods.
 Public API methods are documented in the [API Reference](https://docs.pay.super.com/api).
-💳 | **Payment processing.** [Billing Server](https://github.com/paysuper/paysuper-billing-server) is a micro-service that provides with any payment processing business logic.
+💳 | **Payment processing.** [PaySuper Billing Server](https://github.com/paysuper/paysuper-billing-server) is a micro-service that provides with any payment processing business logic.

 ***

 ## Features